Ilya246/stackl/README.md

 `--file`/`-f`: read program from file instead of console

 ## How to use it?
-this is a "queue-based" programming language, value literals get pushed to the back of the queue, and functions take values from the front of the queue, removing them unless otherwise specified
+this is a "queue-based" programming language, value literals get pushed to the back/front of the queue, and functions take values from the front/back of the queue, removing them unless otherwise specified
 instructions:

 `+`, `-`, `*`, `/`, `//`, `<`, `>`: mathematical operations, take 2 values and return one; front value is considered to be left-hand side